 Both Brighton Resort and Solitude Mountain Resort offer incredible opportunities to experience Utah’s famed “greatest snow on earth”.
 The resorts reside in Big Cottonwood Canyon, just 45 minutes from Salt Lake City.
 The two ski resorts are connected, offering a multitude of options for ski and snowboard enthusiasts of all levels.
 Brighton gets dumped on with over 500 inches annually of Utah’s celebrated dry snow.
 It also has the second highest base elevation of all Utah ski resorts.
 Solitude is much more tranquil and is often favored by skiers.
 Both resorts are local favorites and less touristy than the Park City resorts.
 The most popular time to visit is between January through March.
 Both resorts are located just 30 miles outside of Salt Lake City making it easy to fly into SLC airport.

 In terms of outdoor activities, Park City, Utah has it all.
 And in the winter, skiing and snowboarding dominates.
 Park City offers up loads of accommodation options, a quaint Main Street and a variety of restaurants, bars and shops.
-Skiers and snowboarders can have their rental equipment delivered right to their accommodation by renting online with Black Tie Ski Rental Delivery.
+Skiers and snowboarders can have their rental equipment delivered right to their accommodation by renting online with Black Tie Ski Rental Delivery (10% discount when you use TripOutside!)
 Park City resort combined with The Canyons resort in 2014 to make the largest lift-served ski resort in the U.S. We recommend hitting the slopes between January and March for the best snow.

 Exploring the “Big 5” National Parks (and 7 National Monuments)